Friction terms in multi-fluid description of heavy-ion collisions: Introduction

 Perhaps the simplest friction model was introduced by Csernai \emph{et al.} \cite{Csernai:1982zz}, with an underlying assumption that the energy, momentum, and charges of all particles from the colliding fluids that undergo scattering are immediately assigned to the new fireball fluid.
 Such simplicity, however, does not allow to describe baryon transparency, i.e. the fact that energy and momentum of the incoming nucleons are stopped stronger than their baryon charges.
 A somewhat more realistic friction model, that we will refer to as IMS in this paper, was constructed and amended by Satarov, Mishustin, Russkikh, Ivanov and Toneev in a series of publications \cite{Satarov:1990uc, Mishustin:1991sp, Ivanov:2005yw}.
 In this model, all baryon charge is kept in the target and projectile fluids, which are decelerated by the friction.

-In this study, we introduce a charge transfer friction model in which outgoing nucleons can be assigned to any of the three fluids depending on their momentum, which more closely adheres to the picture of three separate distributions in momentum space.
+In this study, we introduce a charge transfer friction model based on the ideas we outlined in Ref.~\cite{Huovinen:2025lct}.
+In this model, outgoing nucleons can be assigned to any of the three fluids depending on their momentum, which more closely adheres to the picture of three separate distributions in momentum space.
 Furthermore, the charge transfer friction allows the build-up of finite baryon density in the fireball fluid, which makes the model suitable for exploring the equation of state at finite density.
 We implement the charge transfer friction in the MUFFIN model~\cite{Cimerman:2023hjw}, and study its behaviour via the produced charged hadron and net-proton rapidity distributions.
 First we briefly compare it to the two prior models, then we explore the effect of varying its free model parameters on the rapidity distributions, and finally we assess how we can best describe experimental data.
 We notice that the model reproduces the data better if finite shear viscosity is included, and we conclude by showing the results of the first dissipative multi-fluid calculations.